-At greater depth La Pilita becomes wider – at the depth of 45 m it is 120 m wide in north-south direction and 90 m wide in east-west direction.
+At greater depth La Pilita becomes wider – at the depth of 45 m, it is 120 m wide in the north-south direction and 90 m wide in the east-west direction.

-Walls below the water level resemble the formations usually formed by hot mineralised springs.
-These walls are covered with bright red, pink and green microbial mats, often hanging down like stalactites.
+Walls below the water level resemble the formations usually formed by hot mineralized springs.
+These walls are covered with bright red, pink, and green microbial mats, often hanging down like stalactites.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010